hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 pacman (**pac**kage **man**ager) is the name of the package management system in Arch, which Parabola (as a deblobbed parallel effort) also uses.
-Like with \'apt-get\' on Debian or Devuan, this can be used to add/remove and update the software on your computer.
+Like with 'apt-get' on Debian or Devuan, this can be used to add/remove and update the software on your computer.

 Based on
 <https://wiki.parabolagnulinux.org/Installation_Guide#Configure_pacman>
-and from reading <https://wiki.archlinux.org/index.php/Pacman> (make sure to read and understand this, it\'s very important) and
+and from reading <https://wiki.archlinux.org/index.php/Pacman> (make sure to read and understand this, it's very important) and
 <https://wiki.parabolagnulinux.org/Official_Repositories>

 [Back to top of page.](#pagetop)